 - “Manufacture”, “process”, or “otherwise use” listed Section 313 chemicals in excess of their reporting threshold.

 If your facility meets the first two criteria, you will need to evaluate your chemical usage to determine if you exceed the reporting threshold.
-If yes, then either a Form A or Form R report must be submitted to the EPA and Texas Commission on Environmental Quality (TCEQ).
+If yes, then either a Form A or Form R report must be submitted to the EPA and applicable state regulatory agency, if required.
 Even if you do not exceed the reporting thresholds, you should maintain documentation at your facility showing that your chemical usage for the calendar year did not trigger reporting.
 For more information on the reporting, please visit the EPA’s website on this subject here.

 Contact Our Environmental Consultants